 Injuries requiring large casts

 Children in hip and leg casts may not fit comfortably or safely in a conventional car seat.
 Depending on their size, they will need to be transported using a car bed, a specialized medical seat, or a modified vest.
-Ask the doctor when having the cast fitted.
+Ask the doctor about alternative options when having the cast fitted.

 Many children with motor control challenges need a restraint that helps them sit up straight or stay in place.
 Large, specialized seats provide extra support to children who have outgrown a forward-facing car seat, but may be unable to use a booster seat.